calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 * Write other FEA items
 * Run the analysis
 * Perform postprocessing

+## Issues

++ inverted elements if virtual topology is used
++ midside nodes aren't on the surface

 The script `run1.fbd` demonstrate the use of the new import and meshing capabilities of CGX 2.12.